This article is all about the health risks forklift operators face on a daily basis.

 -

-Use an air suspension seat, as they decrease the vibration transferred to your body
+Use an air suspension seat, as it decreases the vibration transferred to your body.

 -